User-centric feature design

 Map the User Journey

-- Pain Points: The challenges or frustrations the user encounters.
+- Pain Points: Challenges or frustrations encountered

-- Opportunities: Potential improvements to enhance the user experience.
+- Opportunities: Potential improvements

 Design the Solution